You are currently viewing OATUU Commemorates International Women’s Day 2026

-The Organisation of African Trade Union Unity (OATUU) joins the global community in commemorating International Women’s Day (IWD) 2026 under the theme “Give to Gain.”
-This year’s theme highlights the importance of investing in women through education, training, and other forms of support that enable them to fully contribute to social and economic development.
+The Organisation of African Trade Union Unity (OATUU) joins the global community in commemorating International Women’s Day (IWD) 2026, reaffirming the central role of women in advancing workers’ rights, strengthening trade unions, supporting communities, and driving Africa’s economic and social development.

 OATUU therefore reiterates that Africa’s future cannot be envisioned without the full and meaningful participation of women in all sectors of society.
 Investing in girls’ education, ensuring women’s access to decent employment, promoting women’s leadership, and strengthening their role in decision-making processes remain essential priorities for achieving sustainable development and social justice.